claymore666/ai-dev-agent/ISSUES.md

 ## Expected Behavior

-### Issue 1: Session History Awareness
+### ~~Issue 1: Session History Awareness~~ (FIXED)
-The agent should provide a summary of the actual conversation history, including:
-- Creating a simple hello world example
-- Extending it to a web application using Bootstrap
-- The file structure should reflect the Flask application created
+This issue has been fixed.
+The agent now correctly processes conversation meta-queries and presents appropriate summaries.

 ### Issue 2: Session Auto-Creation
 The agent should: